wearenolte/lean-theme/README.md

 TODO: Add Helper functions to the theme

 ## Assets
-Here you can store anything that is a static file inside the folder patterns/static and respective subfolder:
+Here you can store anything that is a static file inside the folder frontend/static and respective subfolder:

 ### Images
 All the images are placed here, usually if there are static images that does not depend change and are from the design can be placed here.

-### JavaScript
-The generated JS is placed here after the transpilation.

-### CSS
-The styles are placed here once the compilation from sass to CSS the output of the process is placed on this directory.

 ### Web Fonts
 This directory is used to place any custom web font that is not available by default as safe web fonts.